-MSL 504 Governmental/Non-Governmental Public Policymaking, Legal and Services Frameworks 3 cr This course explores the interrelationships between government, politics, and organizations.
-Local, national, and international cases are studied.
-Leadership strategies to influence public policy are considered.
+MSL 504 Governmental/Non-Governmental Public Policymaking, Legal and Services Frameworks 3 cr This course

 MSL 505 Community and Organization Building: Opportunities/Challenges 3 cr

 This course studies the relationship between organizations and their local/regional communities.
 Techniques for the development of community assessment instruments are studied and tests.
 An organization's social responsibility to its community is developed.